Mobile Logo in White

 How do the Pilot / Exploratory Studies interact with other OAIC cores?

 PESC-supported studies must involve at least one other OAIC Resource Core.
 Similarly, the PESC will synergize with the Research Education Component (REC) by placing a high priority on meritorious proposals from OAIC Scholars and other young investigators studying aging-related interventions.
-PESC interacts extensively with the Leadership and Administrative Core for proposal evaluation, selecting projects for funding, oversight of funded projects, and working with pilot PIs to publish their findings, design follow-up studies, and develop grant proposals based on pilot data.
+PESC interacts extensively with the Leadership and Administrative Core and the Executive Committee for proposal evaluation, selecting projects for funding, oversight of funded projects, and working with pilot PIs to publish their findings, design follow-up studies, and develop grant proposals based on pilot data.

 Innovation:

 The PESC plays a central role in supporting the early-stage, potentially ground-breaking research in translational geroscience enabled by the San Antonio OAIC.
 We seek projects that: 1) are first-of-type conducted in marmosets or humans, 2) bring established investigators newly into translational aging research, and 3) help launch careers of the OAIC REC Scholars.
 Outcomes include peer-reviewed publications, presentations at national meetings, formation of new collaborative teams, academic advancement of team members, and securing independent competitive funding.
-Innovative features include our SNPRC partnership for marmoset studies, explicit encouragement of high-risk projects, a rapid response pilot mechanism, online application and review platform, mentoring and team science approaches, and close linkages with the Biggs Institute for Alzheimer’s and Neurodegenerative Diseases and the Parkinson’s Disease Center of Excellence.
+Innovative features include our Southwest National Primate Research Center (SNPRC) partnership for marmoset studies, explicit encouragement of high-risk projects, a rapid response pilot mechanism, online application and review platform, mentoring and team science approaches, and close linkages with the Biggs Institute for Alzheimer’s and Neurodegenerative Diseases and the Parkinson’s Disease Center of Excellence.

 Pilot Study Announcements and Applications